Navigation

 Role of Parents

 It can be very helpful for parents to be involved in their children’s homework, ensuring it is completed, discussing the task, reviewing the finished work, helping them to organise themselves and providing a suitable place for homework to be done.
-The level of input from parents is expected to reduce as children grow into more responsible and independent learners.
+The level of input from parents is expected to change as children grow into more responsible and independent learners.

 At Key Stage 1 parents are asked directly to help their children learn spellings, listen to reading, complete numeracy games and work with their child.